The Money Diet

 In many ways, a budget is like a diet.
 Physical fitness is to diet as financial fitness is to budget.
 Sometimes a diet requires outside influence to instill discipline in keeping to it.
 The same is true with budgets.
 That is why saving and investing done through automatic debit arrangements work.
 A controlled and balanced diet plus exercise is ideal.
 With budgets, savings that are invested are also ideal.

 There is an optimal level of fat that diets promote.
-Anything in excess would lead to poor health and unattractive physical appearance.
+Anything in excess would lead to poor health and an unattractive physical appearance.
 With budgets, too much money is also bad as it will lead to nothing but greed.
 There is an optimum level of money given a person’s goals and life situation.

 Being a miser with your budget will have the same effect as having low blood sugar.
 It will create discord in your household and may even lead to members feeling miserable.